karoliskoncevicius/annmatrix/README.md

 6  case      F 56.64862
 ```

-To change the entire row or column metadata `data.frame` we can use:
+So to change the entire row or column metadata `data.frame` we can use:

 ```r
 annMat@. <- data.frame(ID=1:100, gene=sample(LETTERS, 100, replace=TRUE))